APS 5009 - Performance Ratings for University Staff

 |Policy Contact:||Vice President of Employee and Information Services|

 |Supersedes:||This revision replaces the APS on Performance Ratings for Faculty, Officers, and Exempt Professionals, issued as effective July 1, 1999, that superseded the APS on Performance Ratings for Faculty, Unclassified Staff/Administrator, and Officers, that was issued on July 1, 1989.
 A separate APS on Performance Ratings for Faculty will be issued.|

 |Last Reviewed/Updated:||April 1, 2009|

-Brief Description: This APS provides a consistent performance rating system for officers and exempt professionals as a critical component of the university's performance management system for effective resource management and employee development.
+Brief Description: This APS provides a consistent performance rating system for university staff as a critical component of the university's performance management system for effective resource management and employee development.

 Reason for Policy: Effective April 1, 2009, this policy statement provides the guidelines for annual performance evaluation and planning in accordance with the use of the revised 5-point performance rating form and continued use thereafter.

-Consistent with Regents Laws and policies, the performance of officers and exempt professionals (OEPs) will be evaluated and rated annually.
+Consistent with Regents Laws and policies, the performance of university staff will be evaluated and rated annually.
 The performance evaluation will be based upon the position description and performance planning between the supervisor and employee.
 The performance evaluation provides the basis for individual performance ratings and merit and other pay adjustments.
 The performance rating is the overall summary rating of the individual's performance and constitutes the public record of rating, in accordance with the Colorado Open Records Act.

 The following Administrative Policy Statement (APS) ensures that the University has a consistent performance rating system as a critical component of a performance management process that serves university interests in resource management and employee development.
 The policy does not affect discretion that may be exercised by System Administration and each campus to adopt specific ways to administer the performance management system contained in this APS.